 What is my law firm worth?

-This is where quite a bit of randomness comes in.
+Valuing law firms is where quite a bit of randomness comes in.
 We have trawled the web and here are a list of websites with articles on for “what is my law firm worth?”
-Have a look and see how many advisers are actually prepared to give you numbers and specifics rather than vague statements:
+We had a quick look online recently and found a number of articles have been written by investors who acquire law firms (and advising of course that law firms have no value!).
+Have a look at the articles below and see how many advisers give you numbers and specifics rather than vague statements:

 “The rule of thumb for valuing a high street solicitors firm, licensed conveyancers or ABS (Alternative Business Structures regulated by the SRA) with a turnover of less than £500k is to take your average net profit for the last 3 years and multiply it by 2.”